 A button-down shirt and blouse are my go-to shirts that work with pants and skirts.
 Throw a leather jacket or trench coat on top to complete the look.

 Jeans are perfect and completely acceptable dressed up.
-They are wearing them all, high-waisted, cropped, and skinny jeans.
-I am crushing on trousers these days and just bought these. ( I sized up one size)
+They are wearing them all: high-waisted, cropped, and skinny jeans.

 In terms of safety, I recommend you brush up on these tips.
 I keep a small wallet with one credit card and an ID; the rest is in the apartment or hotel safe.
 If lost, one always has a backup to get through the rest of the trip.